A Guide to Exploring Downtown Greenville, South Carolina

 Downtown Greenville, a former textile community, is now a manufacturing powerhouse with companies like BMW, GE, & Boeing being drawn to the area.
 Not only is Greenville one of the fastest growing cities in America, it is also quickly becoming one of the most popular vacation destinations in the Southeast.

 With a vibrant downtown, a tranquil river park & waterfall, several small museums & theaters, interesting boutique shops, and plenty of local restaurants, Greenville is frequently regarded as one of the best weekend getaways in the South.
-Numerous reputable sources have ranked Greenville’s quaint tree-lined Main Street as one of the best, and thus, the area is bustling with people and events all year-long.
+Numerous reputable sources have ranked Greenville’s quaint tree-lined Main Street as one of the best, and thus, it’s no surprise that the area is bustling with people and events all year-long.

 Yeah, THAT Greenville